arillso/ansible.chocolatey/README.md

 ## Description

-Manage the Chocolatey Source list and config.
+This role Optimizes and configures the package Manageter Chocolatey and sets several settings of the package manager under Windows.

 ## Installation